yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-Studen s230356 was in charge of setting up docker containers, model architecture, data formatting, GCP configuration, DVC configuration of data and Compute Engine configuration.
+Student s230356 was in charge of setting up docker containers, model architecture, data formatting, GCP configuration, DVC configuration of data and Compute Engine configuration.
 Setup of CI using github actions

 --- question 27 fill here ---